-Screw alcohol, get your buzz by flying high above Las Vegas!
-You can’t get any better views of Las Vegas strip at night than from a helicopter.
+Screw alcohol.
+Get your buzz by flying high above Las Vegas!
+You can’t get any better views of the Las Vegas strip at night than from a helicopter.
 For the price of 6 drinks at a fancy pool bar, you’ll have a memory of a lifetime!
-Don’t have a car, no worries 5-star helicopters include: round-trip transportation and will greet you with a glass of champagne (if you have a slip and want some alcohol please indulge).

-If the Grand Canyon is on your bucket list make sure to check out our complete list of the best Grand Canyon helicopter tours (several under $200).
-The best place for photos will always be from high above, our best photos of the Grand Canyon came from our helicopter tour.
+If the Grand Canyon is on your bucket list make sure to check out our complete list of the best Grand Canyon helicopter tours (several under $250).
+The best place for photos will always be from high above.
+Our best photos of the Grand Canyon came from our helicopter tour.

 *Make sure to check out our complete list of CHEAP LAS VEGAS HELICOPTER TOURS*

-You can purchase your tickets online (prices cheaper if booking online with Viator) or at the ticket window.
-Prices at the window are $26.95 an adult during the day, $36.95 an adult at night, and $7 extra if you’d like to be in the Happy Hour cabin that includes unlimited open bar…but that would break the Sober rule.
-Totally up to you, no matter what you choose it’s a blast.
+You can purchase your tickets online (prices are cheaper if booking online with Viator) or at the ticket window.
+Prices at the window are $26.95 an adult during the day, $36.95 an adult at night, and $7 extra if you’d like to be in the Happy Hour cabin that includes an unlimited open bar…but that would break the Sober rule.
+Totally up to you.
+No matter what you choose, it’s a blast.

 3. Bacchanal Buffet Lunch

-Adam and I indulged on the prime rib, street taco station, cheese selection, pasta bar, sausages, shrimp, Singapore noodles, cupcakes, gelato, and so much more.
-We saw people going back plate after plate for the king crab legs, you could get your money’s worth just in the seafood selection alone: mussels, crab legs, shrimp, sushi, and more.
+Adam and I indulged in the prime rib, street taco station, cheese selection, pasta bar, sausages, shrimp, Singapore noodles, cupcakes, gelato, and so much more.
+We saw people going back plate after plate for the king crab legs.
+You could get your money’s worth just in the seafood selection alone: mussels, crab legs, shrimp, sushi, and more.

-The upper line aka the zoom line will have you flying in “Superman” position, which much different than any other zip line we have done.
-There are 4 lines that fly side by side, and thankfully you will not have to jump off a platform as you are in flying position the “door” will drop and you will be whisked away!
+The upper line, aka the zoom line, will have you flying in the “Superman” position, which is much different than any other zipline we have done.
+There are 4 lines that fly side by side, and thankfully you will not have to jump off a platform as you are in the flying position, the “door” will drop, and you will be whisked away!